honeycombio/opentelemetry-collector-symbolicator/README.md

 [Open Telemetry's Collector docs](https://opentelemetry.io/docs/collector/internal-telemetry/#lists-of-internal-metrics) for a full list of the default internal metrics.

+Additionally, all processors attach the following attributes alongside symbolicated stacktraces:

+- `honeycomb.processor_type` - The processor that handled the log/trace
+- `honeycomb.processor_version` - The version of the processor that handled the log/trace

 ## Common Storage Mechanisms

 Both the Source Map and dSYM processors use the same configuration formats for loading the requires files.